Mesh Augmentation of LoRaWAN-based IoT Networks: Message Forwarding

 \subsubsection{Selecting the Designated Edge Router}

-We begin by considering the message transmitted by an ED and received at an LR.
-The LR can distinguish such a message from an LR-transmitted message by noting the absence of a LIMA header.
-Since there is no target LR for an ED-generated message, all LRs receiving the message could potentially forward the message.
-However, for efficiency reasons, one LR is selected to forward the message; we term this LR as the \textit{Designated Edge Router (DER)}.
-This section describes the mechanism for selecting the DER.
+Since there can be no target LR specified for a message transmitted by an unmodified ED, all LRs receiving the message could potentially forward the message.
+However, for efficiency reasons, one LR, termed the \textit{Designated Edge Router (DER)}, is selected to forward the message, as follows.

 An LR initializes a Designated Map (DM) which contains a mapping between an ED and whether this LR is a DER for the ED or not.
 The DM is initially empty.
 Upon receiving a message from an ED, if the ED is not in the DM, then the LR forwards the packet using \textit{stagger relaying}.
 That is, it sets a timer randomly chosen between 0 and W (500 ms in our current implementation).
 If the LR overhears the same message being forwarded by another LR, then it cancels the timer and discards the message, otherwise it transmits the message when the timer expires.
 If it ends up transmitting, then it marks the DER status for the ED as True (this may change as described below).
 The LR continues to forward messages from the ED as long as its DM value is True.